WikiEducationFoundation/WikiEduDashboard/docs/WMFLABS_DEPLOYMENT.md

   - Paste and edit the example file, then save.
   - $ `nano /var/www/dashboard/shared/config/secrets.yml`
   - Paste the standard file, then save.
+  - $ `touch /var/www/dashboard/shared/config/newrelic.yml`
+  - (No file content is necessary unless you're using New Relic monitoring.)

 ON YOUR MACHINE
 -------------